84th (York and Lancaster) Regiment of Foot: Napoleonic Wars

 A second battalion was raised again in May 1808 and the regiment became the 84th (York and Lancaster) Regiment of Foot (reflecting the fact that the 1st Battalion had been raised in Yorkshire and the 2nd Battalion had been raised in Lancashire) in January 1809.
 The 1st Battalion was sent to the French held island of Mauritius in the Indian Ocean where they participated in the capture of the island in 1810.
 After this the battalion served in Bangalore for the next four years.
 From there they were involved in the recapturing of Kurnool in 1815 and against the Mahratta princes in the last stages of the Third Anglo-Maratha War.
 The battalion returned to England in 1819 where it absorbed the 2nd Battalion.

 Meanwhile, the 2nd Battalion took part in the disastrous Walcheren Campaign in autumn 1809.
 The battalion embarked for Portugal for service in the Peninsular War in August 1813.
-Pursuing the French Army into France, it saw action at the Battle of the Bidassoa on October 1813, the Battle of Nivelle in November 1813 and the Battle of the Nive in December 1813.
+Pursuing the French Army into France, it saw action at the Battle of the Bidassoa in October 1813, the Battle of Nivelle in November 1813 and the Battle of the Nive in December 1813.
 The battalion returned to England, where it was absorbed by the 1st Battalion in 1819.